Overnight Residency at Rutgers University-Newark

 Tuition for off-campus residents: $1,050

-This one-week immersion program at the Rutgers-Newark Campus is an exciting opportunity for you to refine your jazz technique, grow your confidence and build community with other aspiring young women.
+This one-week immersion program at the Rutgers-Newark Campus is an exciting opportunity for you to refine your jazz technique, grow your confidence and build community with other aspiring performers who identify as female or non-binary.
 You’ll work side by side with professional jazz artists in individual lessons, small ensemble work and industry panel discussions.
 You’ll also take day trips to landmark jazz institutions and showcase what you’ve learned in a final performance.

 Trying to fit Regina Carter into a neatly defined musical category is pointless.
 She enjoys performing many styles of music—jazz, R&B, Latin, classical, blues, country, pop, African, and on and on.
 In each she explores the power of music through the voice of the violin.